golfmak 2010

 (Answer this simple survey, "Why do you want to buy a golf course?" then read on)

-The first thing you need to decide before entering golf course ownership is your mission.
+The first thing you need to write down before entering golf course ownership is your mission.
 You should write down exactly what it is you want to gain by owning a golf course.
 Here are a few reasons a person or group may wish to own a golf course:

 1. Pride of ownership